 The hemispherical head has a simple radial geometry: the depth of the head is half the diameter.
-With a 47” ID, the required wall thickness is 0.2474”, about half the thickness of the shell (if the head was modelled at 47.25” ID, providing the same average diameter as the shell, the thickness would be closer to half the cylinder thickness).
-Because the head is thinner than the shell, a standard code 3:1 taper is used on the transition, a part of the stronger head, the shell is not tapered down on the straight section because it needs the full thickness.
+With a 47” ID, the required wall thickness is 0.2474”, about half the thickness of the shell.
+Because the head is thinner than the shell, a standard code 3:1 taper is used on the transition.
+(The transition is part of the stronger head, the shell is not tapered down on the straight section because it needs the full thickness.)

 Usually a hemi head cannot be formed from a flat sheet, instead it is made from welded pieces, making this, the thinnest head, sometimes the most expensive.
 It is commonly used in large diameter or high pressure applications where material savings are important.
 Two spherical heads back to back make a storage sphere, the most efficient shape for pressurized storage.

 The Semi Elliptical head has an elliptical form – the most common ratio is 2:1 – or the width of the ellipse is twice the depth. (the width of the head is 4x the head depth).
 Other ratios are possible but not commonly used.
 In practice the fabricator will often make the SE head from 3 radii that approximate an ellipse – large in the crown, smallest at the outside diameter, with an intermediate radius in the middle.
 Code rules dictate how close the approximation has to be to a true ellipse.
 Code rules also exist allowing a two radius – crown and knuckle – which would normally be considered as a F&D head, to be considered a SE head if special values are used (Ug-32(c): An acceptable approximation of a 2:1 ellipsoidal head is one with a knuckle radius of 0.17D and a spherical radius of 0.90D.).